You're considered self-employed—even if it’s just something you do on the side, like drive for Uber, babysit, or blog.

 As a self-employed individual you:

-- will pay self-employment tax (because income tax and Social Security aren’t deducted from your pay)
+- Will pay self-employment tax (because income tax, Social Security, and Medicare aren’t deducted from your pay)

 Get started by entering your income from self-employment.
 We'll handle the rest, from creating the forms you need to reviewing work-related expenses that can help reduce your taxes.